 A low score indicates relatively greater disadvantage and a lack of advantage in general.
 For example, an area could have a low score if there are (among other things) many households with low incomes, or many people in unskilled occupations.
 A high score indicates a relative lack of disadvantage and greater advantage in general.
 For example, an area may have a high score if there are (among other things) many households with high incomes, or many people in skilled occupations (ABS 2016)

 The Index of Economic Resources (IER) focuses on the financial aspects of relative socio-economic advantage and disadvantage, by summarising variables related to income and wealth.
-This index excludes education and occupation variables because they are not direct measures of economic resources.
-It also misses some assets such as savings or equities which, although relevant, could not be included because this information was not collected in the 2016 Census.
+Education and occupation variables are excluded from this index because they are not direct measures of economic resources.
+Some relevant data on assets such as savings or equities are also not included because this information was not collected in the Census.
 There are 14 contributing variables.
-(ABS 2016)
+(ABS 2018)

 Socioeconomic disadvantage is associated with a higher prevalence of health risk factors and higher rates of hospitalisations, deaths and other adverse health outcomes.
 Maps of socioeconomic disadvantage by LGA viewed in conjunction with maps of health outcomes can assist in identifying factors which may be associated with poorer outcomes.

 The NSW population was divided into five groups based on the IRSD scores of their SA2 of residence.
 This means that SA2s were sorted by IRSD score and assigned to population-weighted quintiles, each containing close to one-fifth of the total population.
 In some charts and data tables on HealthStats NSW, the quintiles were divided into three groups: the lowest SES population-weighted quintile, the highest SES population-weighted quintile, and the rest of the population, comprising the remaining three population-weighted quintiles.